MOTS-c (10 Vials)

 MOTS-c

-MOTS-c (Mitochondrial Open Reading Frame of the 12S rRNA-c) is a naturally occurring 16-amino acid peptide encoded directly by mitochondrial DNA — making it one of a small group of peptides known to originate from the mitochondrial genome rather than the nuclear genome.
-First identified in 2015, it has since become a significant area of interest in metabolic and ageing research (Lee et al., 2015).
+MOTS-c (Mitochondrial Open Reading Frame of the 12S rRNA-c) is a naturally occurring 16-amino acid peptide encoded directly by mitochondrial DNA, placing it among a rare group of peptides that originate from the mitochondrial genome rather than the nucleus.
+Since its identification in 2015, it’s become a notable focus in metabolic and ageing research (Lee et al., 2015).

 Mechanism of Action

-• Under stress or exercise conditions, MOTS-c moves from the mitochondria into the cell nucleus, where it helps regulate genes involved in energy balance and stress adaptation (Bhatt et al., 2022)
+• Under conditions like stress or exercise, MOTS-c relocates from the mitochondria to the cell nucleus, where it helps regulate genes tied to energy balance and stress adaptation (Bhatt et al., 2022)

-• Its primary signalling pathway involves activating AMPK — a key regulator of how cells produce and use energy — which in turn influences glucose uptake, fat metabolism, and insulin sensitivity (Lee et al., 2015)
+• Its main signalling route runs through AMPK activation, a central regulator of cellular energy production and use, which affects glucose uptake, fat metabolism, and insulin sensitivity (Lee et al., 2015)

-• Research shows MOTS-c levels naturally decline with age, with circulating levels in older subjects measured approximately 21% lower than those in younger subjects (Bhatt et al., 2022)
+• Circulating MOTS-c levels decline with age, measuring roughly 21% lower in older subjects compared to younger ones (Bhatt et al., 2022)

 Key Research Findings

-• Kim et al. (2016) characterise it as a novel mitochondrial signalling mechanism with implications for research into obesity, diabetes, exercise physiology, and longevity
+• Kim et al. (2016) describe it as a distinct mitochondrial signalling mechanism relevant to research on obesity, diabetes, exercise physiology, and longevity

-• Research also points to potential roles in reducing inflammation and supporting brain function, though these areas remain under active investigation (Zhai et al., 2023)
+• Additional research suggests possible roles in reducing inflammation and supporting brain function, though these areas remain under active investigation (Zhai et al., 2023)

 For research use only.
 Not intended for use in humans or animals.